 2. Are you using the right channels of communication?

-Following segmentation, make sure you’re using the right channels of communication.
-Are you still cold calling when someone might prefer an email?
-Or maybe you’re using email when your audience is more responsive on social media.
+Following segmentation, making sure you’re using the right channels of communication is key.
+Are you still calling clients when they might prefer an email?
+Or maybe you’re using email when your audience is more responsive on social media, or through instant messaging and chatbots.
 Not only that, but using those channels effectively is just as important.
 Here are a few points to think about in some key channels.

-Email can still be an effective marketing tool if done well, but you might not find a lot of success by ‘cold emailing’ your database.
+Email can still be an effective marketing tool if done well, but you might not find a lot of success by sending blanket emails to your database.
 Consider the points around segmenting your target audience and if you could personalise your emails for different demographics.
 You might find that some segments are more receptive to email than others, which could lead to you focus your email efforts on that audience.

-Following up at the right time is important too – automation could help you with this, which we'll cover in the technology section.
+Following up at the right time is important too – automation could help you with this, which we'll cover later.

 Social media

-Social media is an ever-growing part of modern life, and it’s likely that some of your target market is hiding in it.
-But no, you don’t need an account on every new platform.
+Social media is now part of the furniture of modern life, and it’s likely that some of your target market is using it every day.
+But no, you don’t need an account on every single platform.

 Events